 Privacy and security of data

 As you know, the primary function of IoT devices is to collect relevant data.
-The data collected is sent to servers located on cloud for further processing, as per business requirements.
+The data collected is sent to servers located in the cloud for further processing, as per business requirements.
 But the moment data is to be transmitted over a network, it opens the proverbial can of worms in the form of privacy and security issues.
-Hacking of data while in transmission or on the cloud can compromise users as well as the service providers.
-According to IBM Cost of Data Breach report 2020, average cost of data breach is pegged at USD 3.86 million.
-The US is the most expensive with USD 8.64 million, and for India the figure is USD 1.9 million.
+The hacking of data while in transmission or on the cloud can compromise users as well as the service providers.
+According to IBM Cost of Data Breach report 2020, the average cost of a data breach is pegged at USD 3.86 million.
+The US is the most expensive with USD 8.64 million, and for India, the figure is USD 1.9 million.

 What if the devices did not need to send data over the network but process them themselves?